likelian/Lab_spring2022/README.md

 ##### Level:
-Not yet done:

 1. remove non-vocal parts from the validation set
 2. get the averge of MSD
 2. predict average and compare
-2. (remove non-vocal parts from the training set)
+2. remove non-vocal parts from the training set
-3. (retrain)
+3. retrain

 Train and validation a model on the cleaned non-vocal dataset.
 See it [here](https://github.com/likelian/Lab_spring2022/tree/main/results/archive/MSD_remove_non_vocal/1)